yawjalik/minesweeper/README.md

 1. Generation of random game sets or events

-- Randomly generated mines that was also controlled dependant on the first move (board.cpp, `Board::generate_mines()`)
+- Randomly generated mines that are dependant on the first move (board.cpp, `Board::generate_mines()`)

 2. Data structures for storing game status

 - Board struct that stores information of the minesweeper board (board.cpp, `Board::Board()`)
-- Other variables that kept track of the game is `string input`, `int row, col` (main.cpp, 47)
+- Other variables that kept track of the game are `string input`, `int row, col` (main.cpp, 47)
-- `int previous_time` was a special variable that traverse through different save files to keep an accurate measurment of the gameplay time
+- `int previous_time` is a special variable that traverses through different save files to keep an accurate measurment of the gameplay time

 3. Dynamic memory management